bbux-dev/datacraft/docs/historic/FIELDSPECS.md

 A weighted ref spec is used to select the values from a set of refs in a weighted fashion.

-The weightedref Field Spec structure is:
+The weighted_ref Field Spec structure is:

 ```
 {
   "<field name>": {
-    "type": "weightedref",
+    "type": "weighted_ref",
     "data": {"valid_ref_1": 0.N, "valid_ref_2": 0.N, ...}
   }
 }